 If you have the time we recommend adding another day for weather, rest day, or to attempt other summits in the area.
 As Gannett more than 20 miles back many people choose to add on one more day in case of bad weather on the proposed summit day.

-You will need to drive to Crowheart, WY.
+One way or another you will need to drive to Crowheart, WY.
+This is where you will meet your guides and leave your vehicle for the duration of our trip.
 Flying in to Riverton, Lander, or Jackson Hole are the closest airports.
 Other larger airports include those in Bozeman and Billings MT or Denver, CO.
 Plan on having your own local transportation; it’s a good idea to reserve rental cars as early as possible.

 There are both camping and motel options for the nights before and after trips in near by Dubois and Riverton.
 There are numerous places to camp, in the Shoshone National Forest and the Bridger-Teton National Forest.
 Visit the National Forest Service websites to locate sites nearest to Crowheart.